justinpolackal/text-clean/README.md

      +-cleantext

 datakettle: Contains packages for reading text data from various file types - viz.
 JSON, markups(html, etc.), plain text files, csv
-            serve_data.DataServer class serves the data to our requirements
+            serve_data.
+DataServer class serves the data to our requirements

             HOW TO USE: